Foreign exchange risk affects companies and investors, and can be material to business results, firm valuations and internal rates of return.

-Active FX management can reduce riskActive FX management is about awareness, analysis and quantification.
+Active FX management is about awareness, analysis and quantification.
 The rule of thumb is to exhaust all the natural risk mitigation alternatives first, then if appropriate, to use derivatives to mitigate risk.
 Start with risk discovery: identification of the areas of the business or investment portfolio that may be adversely impacted by movement.
 The first question to answer is whether foreign currency exchange rates present a material risk to the business.

 Do you need to worry about whether FX will affect your business performance?
 This depends on some basic attributes which determine the materiality of the potential expense of FX.